breethomas/guiceworks/Readme.md

 - Done.

 ## Todo:
-- Fix the bug with the very last card trigger (MK)
 - Test on some browsers (MK)
 - Get real content in (Geoff)
 - Setup Cloudinary for assets on production (Jay)